The Atiyah--Segal completion theorem in twisted K-theory: A convenient cohomology theory

 The groups $K^*_\tG(X)(\pi)$ are not what we are going to use in the next section.
 Instead, we need pro-group valued versions completed at the augmentation ideal.
 (For background material on pro-groups, we refer the reader to \cite{AHJM2}.)
 Given an arbitrary $G$-CW complex $X$ and an irreducible representation $\pi$ of $C$, we let $\proK_\tG^*(X)(\pi)$ denote the pro-$R(G)$-module

 where $X_\alpha$ runs over all finite $G$-CW subcomplexes of $X$ and the structure maps of the pro-system are those induced by inclusions between subcomplexes.
-The groups of our interest are then given by the pro-$R(G)$-modules
+The groups of our interest are then the pro-$R(G)$-modules

 where $X_\alpha$ again runs over the finite $G$-subcomplexes of $X$, $n$ runs over the natural numbers, and the structure maps of the pro-system are the evident ones.
 We think of $\proK_\tG^*(X)(\pi)\compl_{I_G}$ as the completion of $\proK_\tG^*(X)(\pi)$ with respect to the augmentation ideal $I_G$.
 Reduced variants $\rproK_\tG^*(X)(\pi)$ and $\rproK_\tG^*(X)(\pi)\compl_{I_G}$ for a based $G$-CW complex $X$ are defined in a similar way using the reduced groups $\rK^*_\tG(X_\alpha)(\pi)$, where $X_\alpha$ now runs through the finite $G$-CW subcomplexes of $X$ containing the base point.
 The crucial feature of the groups $\proK_\tG^*(X)(\pi)\compl_{I_G}$ for us is that they form a cohomology theory on the category of $G$-CW complexes (and therefore, by $G$-CW approximation, on the category of all $G$-spaces).
 Phrased in terms of the reduced groups, this means that the following axioms hold. \begin{enumerate} \item (Homotopy invariance) If $X$ and $Y$ are based $G$-CW complexes and $f,g : X \to Y$ are homotopic through based $G$-equivariant maps, then the induced maps